UK-EU talks aim to defuse Brexit tensions over N Ireland

 British, Irish and Northern Ireland politicians all expressed alarm at the plan, and the EU dropped the idea.

 The U.K. government is urging the bloc to take a more light-touch approach to border checks, which have already led to shortages and delays in getting some goods to Northern Ireland.
+In a letter to Sefcovic, Gove called for short-term grace periods that have delayed imposition of full red tape on supermarket supplies, parcels and medicines to be extended until at least 2023.

+Gove said the U.K. would use “all instruments at its disposal” if a solution could not be found, in a suggestion Britain could trigger an emergency clause allowing it to deviate from the Northern Ireland Protocol — the same measure the EU briefly planned to invoke last week.

-British Prime Minister Boris Johnson accused the EU of undermining the Northern Ireland Protocol with its vaccines move.
-He tweeted that there must be “urgent action urgent action from the EU to resolve outstanding problems with Protocol implementation.”
+British Prime Minister Boris Johnson accused the EU of undermining the protocol with its vaccines move, and said the U.K. would “do everything we need to do … to ensure that there is no barrier down the Irish Sea.”

 Sefcovic tweeted that protecting peace in Northern Ireland “has always been EU’s absolute priority.”